CraftCanvasMC/Canvas/README.md

 ### Obtaining Server Jar

-You can download the server jar from the [downloads page](https://canvasmc.io/downloads).
+You can download the server jar from the RESERVED.

-## Building Canvas
+## Building CollisionMc

 ### Requirements